tamnguyenvan/screenvivid/README.md

 1. Open the DMG file and drag the ScreenVivid icon to the Applications folder.
 2. Run the app from your Applications folder.

-🚨 **Note:** As the app is not notarized, Gatekeeper may display a warning.
+🚨 **Important Note:** As the app is not notarized, Gatekeeper may display a warning.
 To proceed, go to System `Settings > Privacy & Security > Security`, select "Open Anyway", and confirm with your login password.
 For more information, please refer to [this guide](https://support.apple.com/en-vn/guide/mac-help/mchleab3a043/mac).

 ### Running from Source